Answers to some of the most frequently asked questions about The Master and His Apprentices art history book, ordering and teaching information.

 Shipping

 What are your shipping costs?
-There are no shipping costs for digital books.
-For physical books, there are (2) shipping options.
-First, Media Mail is offered FREE of charge for all residential and commercial addresses in the US.
-Second, Priority Mail is available for only $5.99 anywhere in the United States.
-Domestic shipping includes Puerto Rico, Guam and the US Virgin Islands.
+Digital Books have no shipping or handling fees.
+Physical Books ship FREE via Media Mail for all residential and commercial addresses in the US.
+OR, Priority Mail is available for only $8 to anywhere in the United States.
+Domestic shipping includes Puerto Rico, Guam, and the US Virgin Islands.
 APO/FPO/DPO addresses ship Priority Mail only.

 Do you ship textbooks/teacher guides internationally?
 Unfortunately, we cannot make international shipping available at this time.
-However, the digital textbook and teacher guides are still a viable option!
-(International shipping IS available through www.christianbook.com and www.rainbowresource.com.)
+However, Digital Editions can still be ordered through us.
+International shipping IS available through some of our partners, like www.christianbook.com and www.rainbowresource.com (see links above).

 What are your shipping and handling times?
 Please give us 1-3 business days to process and package your order.
-Books shipped Media Mail should arrive 2-10 business days following processing and Priority Mail should arrive 1-5 business days following processing.
+Books shipping via Media Mail should arrive 2-10 business days following processing.
+Priority Mail orders should arrive 1-5 business days following processing.
 Any backorders or other possible delays will show on the checkout page.

 Will I receive tracking information?
-Yes, whether you choose Media Mail or Priority Mail, tracking information is automatically sent to your email address once your order has processed.
+Yes, whether you choose Media Mail or Priority Mail, tracking information is automatically sent to your email address.
+It is also updated in your account once your order has been processed.

 Tax & Returns

 Do you charge sales tax?
-Sales tax is only collected for orders shipping to North Carolina and is automatically calculated for NC residents on the checkout page.
+Sales tax is only collected for orders shipping to North Carolina.
+This is automatically calculated for NC residents on the checkout page.

 Do you accept returns?
-There are no returns for digital purchases.
-Physical books are returnable within 1 week of receiving them (based on postal tracking).
+Digital Books are nonreturnable and nonrefundable.
+Physical Books are returnable within 1 week of receiving them (based on postal tracking).
 Return shipping costs are the buyer’s responsibility.
-In addition, a 10% restocking fee is accessed for all books returned in new condition.
-Any books returned in damaged condition will be accessed a higher restocking fee, up to 100%, determined at the publisher’s discretion.
+In addition, a 10% restocking fee is charged for all books returned in new condition.
+Any books returned in damaged condition will be charged a higher restocking fee, of up to 100%.
+This is determined at the publisher’s discretion.

 Digital Downloads